sigbla/sigbla-app/docs/content/cells.md

 ## Equality and value comparisons

+Cells, when using `==` to compare them, are equal to other cells if they belong to the same table, column, index and hold the same value.
+But you can also compare cells against their value by using the `in` operator.

-Cells are compared based on the value they contain.
+When using the `in` operator, cells are compared based on the value they contain.
 It doesn't matter if they belong to different tables, columns or rows.
-If the value in one cell is equal to a value in another cell, these cells are considered equal.
+If the value in one cell rank equal to a value in another cell, these cells are considered equal when using the `in` operator.

 ``` kotlin
 val t1 = Table[null]